-Whether you’re gluten-free, low-carb, or following another specific diet, salmon is one food almost everyone can still enjoy.
+Whether you’re gluten-free, low-carb, or following another specific diet, salmon is one food almost everyone can still enjoy, and with a lot of benefits.

 Even better, it’s one of the healthiest foods to consume on a weekly basis.
 Just ask South Florida chef David Shiraldo, who helms the kitchen at The Restaurant at The Norton in West Palm Beach, Florida.